 One of the best times to schedule a dealership visit is during congressional recess breaks when members of Congress are working in their home districts and meeting with constituents.
 For the remainder of 2015, there are three more recesses scheduled, with additional recess breaks planned in 2016:

-For more information about inviting a member of Congress to your dealership, contact Patrick Calpin, NADA director of grassroots advocacy, at 202.547.5500 or firstname.lastname@example.org or visit www.nada.org/grassroots.
-Patrick can personally assist and connect you with your legislators along with scheduling and coordinating the visit.
-He can also help ensure that you are prepared with talking points and copies of NADA issue sheets to share with the legislator during the visit.
+For more information about inviting a member of Congress to your dealership, contact NADA Legislative Affairs at 800.557.6232 or firstname.lastname@example.org or visit nada.org/grassroots.
+We can assist and connect you with your legislators along with scheduling and coordinating the visit.
+We can also help ensure that you are prepared with talking points and copies of NADA issue sheets to share with the legislator during the visit.

 As the retail-auto industry continues to grow, our grassroots dealer network continues to evolve and our level of involvement needs to be strengthened.
 By building these relationships with the lawmakers we elect to represent us in Congress, we can take the first step to protect and grow our businesses, much like those dealers did nearly 100 years ago.

 And don't forget to vote on Election Day, which is Tuesday, November 3.
 Dealers and their employees are encouraged to participate in the electoral process.